 A group that bills itself as the “voice of the natural-health consumer” has received about $300,000 from the sugar industry to help campaign against high- fructose corn syrup as an alternative sweetener.

 Citizens for Health, a Washington-based nonprofit organization, received more than half its funding in the past year from the Sugar Association.
 The money has been used to tell consumers that corn syrup isn’t sugar, Chairman James Turner said in an interview.

 The sugar group’s backing shows how business groups and nonprofit organizations can align to sway public opinion, said Robert Maguire, outside-spending researcher at the Center for Responsive Politics in Washington.

 “These kind of things are a dime-a-dozen,” Maguire, of the watchdog group, said in a phone interview.
 “They always have pretty names that obscure the industry.”

 For more than a year, sugar manufacturers and corn refiners led by Archer Daniels Midland Co.
-(ADM) and Cargill Inc. have been in a fight over labeling high-fructose corn syrup, a lower-cost option, as “corn sugar.”
+(ADM:US) and Cargill Inc. have been in a fight over labeling high-fructose corn syrup, a lower-cost option, as “corn sugar.”